Anatomy of a Sixty-Six Year Marriage

 About the Book

-Interspersed with Don’s most poignant memories of working at the animal shelter—some heartbreaking and others incredibly uplifting—The Mutt for Me follows the many misadventures of Don and Barbie on their mutual journey of growth and healing.
-You’ll see Barbie transform from the terrified, despondent recluse to the lively, lovable, and almost always well-behaved dog she is today.
+Interspersed with Don’s most poignant memories of volunteering at his local animal shelter, The Mutt for Me follows the many misadventures of Don and Barbie on their mutual journey of growth and healing.
+You’ll see Barbie transform from the terrified, despondent recluse to the lively and almost always well-behaved dog she is today.

-As the first-time dog dad of a pup in need of significant behavioral development, Don shows us that with enough love, patience, and dedication to learning, anyone can provide a home to a rescue animal.
-The Mutt for Me is a heartwarming story about how our pets have the capacity to transform and heal us as much as we can do the same for them.
+As a first-time dog dad of a pup in need of significant behavioral development, Don shows that with enough love, patience, and dedication, anyone can provide a home to a rescue animal.
+The Mutt for Me is a heartwarming story about how our pets have the capacity to transform and heal us as much as we do the same for them.

 Available Everywhere Books are Sold